Besides having been certified by USA Triathlon, USA Cycling, and USA Weightlifting (Level 1 Sport Performance Coach), Coach Al is also a:

 Your time is now.
 Let’s get to it.

 Anyone who’s experienced the feeling of crossing that finish line, or beating a PR has felt the sense of achievement, liberation, and levitating self-confidence that follows.
-It is an active form of meditation that connects every inch of your body with the whole of your mind, and there’s nothing quite like the almost euphoric, focused calm after a heart-thumping endurance workout.
+It is an active form of meditation that connects every inch of your body with the whole of your mind, bringing about an almost euphoric, focused calm.

-In the beginning, you ignore it and figure you just need to stretch more.
+In the beginning, you ignore the dull ache or twinge and figure you probably just need to stretch more.

-Maybe you decide to take a yoga class once a week, or cash in that gift card for a deep tissue massage down the street.
-It might make you feel better at first, but eventually the aches, numbness or whatever you’re dealing with becomes more frequent and can’t be masked with foam rolling, infrared saunas, or easier and slower runs to just keep moving and increase blood flow.
+Maybe you decide to take a yoga class once a week, or cash in that gift card for a deep-tissue massage down the street.
+It might make you feel better at first, but eventually, the aches, numbness or whatever you’re dealing with becomes more frequent and can’t be masked with foam rolling, infrared saunas, or easier and slower runs – just to keep moving.

 You’re no longer ageless – because now you really feel old.

-The thing that was supposed to keep you going until your final day on earth is being taken from you bit – by – bit, and there’s nothing left to do but watch the deterioration happen.
+The thing that was supposed to keep you going until your final day on earth and helped you feel so confident and self-assured is all of a sudden being taken from you, bit – by – bit, and there’s nothing left to do but watch the deterioration happen.

 You want to be and feel like the person you imagine on the inside.

-People tell you to give up and face the reality of life, but they don’t get it.
+People tell you to give up and face the reality of life, but you know and I know, they just don’t get it.

 Well, they may not understand, but I do.

-You need your sport like you need air, because it’s who you are.
-You have to strive to beat those personal records year after year because those goals keep you moving.
+You need running like you need air because it’s who-you-are.
+You want to continue to chase those PRs because those goals keep you moving.

 But, I dreamed of doing the Ironman.
-I knew I could do it if I could overcome my fears and learn to swim.
-Learning to swim as an adult with water PTSD was one of the hardest things I’ve ever done, but I did it!
+That’s right, while watching the 1995 race on TV with my daughter, I was so inspired, I crazily shouted to her, “I’m going to do the Ironman!”
+While she laughed and thought I was nuts, I knew I could do it if I could overcome my fears and learn to swim.
+Learning to swim as an adult with water PTSD was THE hardest thing I’ve ever done.
+But I did it!

-By breaking down my phobia into small steps that incrementally rewired my deep-rooted fear and ultimately my mind-body connection, I achieved my goal and finished my first of many Ironman races at 39 years old.
+By breaking down my phobia into small steps that incrementally rewired my deep-rooted fear, I achieved my goal and finished my first of many Ironman races two years later.
+And then, amazingly, qualified for the Ironman World Championships four years later, at 40 years old.

-I applied this same structured, problem-solving mindset to when I first trained myself to excel as a marathoner.
-When I realized that volume alone was leading to decreasing returns, I studied the science and diverse training protocols of elite runners and applied them to my own training.
-My entire body strengthened and I optimized my body mechanics to perform better and safer.
+Years earlier, I applied this same structured, problem-solving “never ever quit” mindset when I began trying to go faster in the marathon.
+When I realized, through lots of trial and error and injury, that volume alone was leading only to decreasing returns on my investment of time and energy, I decided to study harder and learn more about the diverse training protocols of elite runners (and other sports athletes) and applied them to my own training.
+Gradually, as I learned more and trained smarter, my entire body strengthened and I was able to optimize my mechanics to run faster, longer, and safer.
+With a much lower risk of injury.

 Now, more than 20 years after I started coaching…

-…I have developed a unique insight on how to isolate and correct your body mechanics that silently block performance, eventually causing injury and limited range of motion.
+…all those years of study and practice and trial and error have allowed me to develop a unique insight on how to isolate and correct your body mechanics that silently hinder performance, eventually causing injury and frustration.

-Being a Master Sports Therapist extensively versed in post-injury rehab, sports medicine, pre-habilitation and acquiring a long list of various certifications including CSCS, I spent years studying and practicing Gait Analysis under the highly revered company Sports Motion before co-founding the nationally recognized coaching company and gait analysis lab Pursuit Athletic Performance in Old Saybrook CT, with my partner Dr. Kurt Strecker.
+Being a Master Sports Therapist extensively versed in post-injury rehab, sports medicine, pre-habilitation and acquiring a long list of various certifications, I also spent years studying and practicing Gait Analysis under the highly revered company Sports Motion before co-founding the nationally recognized gait analysis lab, Pursuit Athletic Performance in Old Saybrook CT, with my partner Dr. Kurt Strecker.

 In the years since, I’ve had the privilege of helping thousands of clients reach their ultimate potential.